-The remaining important objective for the Group is to achieve a transfer of all the reinsured liabilities from Names if and when it becomes possible to do so - thus providing true finality under English law.
-This second phase (should it proceed) will involve the transfer of Names' obligations to policyholders to Equitas Limited, Equitas Reinsurance Limited or a new insurance company specially formed for the purpose.
-If completed, this Transfer of Business will achieve the Group's ultimate objective of securing complete finality for Names, assuming foreign courts recognise the transfer.
+The remaining important objective for the Group is to achieve a transfer of all the reinsured liabilities from Names thus providing true finality under English law.
+This second phase (should it be approved by the High Court) will involve the transfer of Names' obligations to policyholders to Equitas Insurance Limited, a new insurance company within the Group specially formed for the purpose.
+If completed and if recognised by foreign courts, this Transfer of Business will achieve the Group's ultimate objective of securing complete finality for Names.

 Equitas has the option to purchase further reinsurance from National Indemnity of up to \$1.3 billion at a cost of up to £40 million, provided the transfer is completed by 31 December 2009.
+In the absence of any unforeseen developments, the Board of Equitas intends to buy all \$1.3 billion additional reinsurance available under the agreement with National Indemnity Company.
 The option to purchase the additional reinsurance cover is not available in the unlikely event that Equitas' net undiscounted reserves (inclusive of IBNR) have deteriorated by more than US\$2 billion since 31 March 2006.
-Up to 31 March 2008, the undiscounted reserves had deteriorated by US\$57m.
+Up to 31 March 2009, the undiscounted reserves had deteriorated by US\$405m (2008: US\$57m).

 The Transfer of Business will be implemented under the provisions of the Financial Services and Markets Act 2000 ('FSMA 2000') which govern the transfer of insurance portfolios.
-This type of transfer is sometimes referred to as a "novation".
-Amendments are required to FSMA 2000 to permit those Names who ceased to be underwriting members of Lloyd's prior to December 1996 to participate in the transfer.
-It is hoped that these amendments will be in place later this year.
+A scheme such as this is sometimes generally referred to as a "novation" insofar as it allows the transfer of both rights and liabilities, although, unlike a novation, it does not require the consent of the transferred policyholders and is more comprehensive in scope; for example, it allows the rights to reinsurance recoveries to be transferred as well as the underlying policies.
+Amendments were made to FSMA 2000 in July 2008 to permit those Names who ceased to be underwriting members of Lloyd's prior to December 1996 to participate in the transfer.

 FSMA 2000 requires the Transfer of Business to be approved by the High Court.
 It cannot be guaranteed that the High Court will give this approval.
 However, Equitas is optimistic that the High Court's approval will be obtained, particularly as the Transfer of Business would enable additional reinsurance cover of up to US\$1.3 billion to be purchased for the ultimate benefit of policyholders.
+The hearing is scheduled to take place on or about 24 June 2009.